Mountain Shadows Elementary

 • The Mountain Shadows Media Center offers students a variety of materials for academic study and personal enjoyment.

-• A nutritious, well-balanced breakfast and lunch is served each day.
+• Nutritious, well-balanced breakfasts and lunches are served each day.

 • Visitors are welcome at Mountain Shadows and asked to drop by the office upon arrival.
 We love volunteers!

 • Technology training is an important aspect of the school curriculum.
 Our computer lab enables all students (grades K-6) to learn and practice keyboarding skills, word processing programs, and work with software in language arts and math.
-The school system is networked to provide school-wide computer experiences, including the Internet.
+The school network system provides school-wide computer experiences.
 Mobile computer labs and iPad labs are also utilized in technology integration.

 • Mountain Shadows enjoys the services of a supportive PTA and School Community Council.